citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineAndSessionSearchFilterGroupRequestModel.md

 HasSearchFilterGroups returns a boolean if a field has been set.

+### SetSearchFilterGroupsNil

+`func (o *MachineAndSessionSearchFilterGroupRequestModel) SetSearchFilterGroupsNil(b bool)`

+ SetSearchFilterGroupsNil sets the value for SearchFilterGroups to be an explicit nil

+### UnsetSearchFilterGroups
+`func (o *MachineAndSessionSearchFilterGroupRequestModel) UnsetSearchFilterGroups()`

+UnsetSearchFilterGroups ensures that no value is present for SearchFilterGroups, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)